kvarak/dnd/docs/_Folk/aasimar.md

     ## Language of the Gods
     As a ***bonus action***, you can issue inspiring chants or terrible challenges in the Celestial tongue.

-    Choose a number of creatures equal to your Charisma modifier within 60 feet that can hear you.
+    Choose a number of creatures equal to your Charisma modifier within 60 ft that can hear you.
 Each target has advantage or disadvantage (your choice) on the first attack roll or ability check it makes before the start of your next turn.

     You can give this oration a number of times equal to your Charisma modifier.
 You regain all expended uses when you finish a long rest.